Professor Sarah WilsonProfessor of Modern and Contemporary Art

 At the Courtauld, the doctoral and MA theses Sarah Wilson has supervised now constitute a unique English-language archive in the field of post-1945 European and Soviet/Russian art history, many leading to important publications.
 Former students are a source of particular pride.
 Many now hold prominent positions in academia, museums and galleries in Britain including: Tate, the National Portrait Gallery, the Scottish National Gallery of Modern Art, the British Council, London galleries such as the Hauser and Wirth, Timothy Taylor and White Cube, at the Universities of London, Cambridge, and Bristol ; and beyond the UK: the Hood Museum of Art, Dartmouth College, the Phoenix Museum of Art, the French Ministry of Culture, the Kunsthalle, Bremen, and the University of Amsterdam.

-- MA History of Art: Global Conceptualism, the last avant-garde or a new beginning?
+- MA History of Art: Global Conceptualism: The Last Avant-Garde or a New Beginning? (with Dr Elizaveta Butakova)

 - Jessica Eisenthal, ‘Temporal Dissonance in Contemporary Israeli Photography and Video’

 - Sarah Hegenbart, ‘Art in Action: Christoph Schlingensief’s Opera Village Africa and its Relation to Contemporary Art Practice’